When Dependencies Ship More Than We Bargained For

 };

-The JavaScript ecosystem has deep dependency trees.
-We install one package and get fifty transitive dependencies.
-We might vet the top-level package, but did we check what it depends on?
+And you mostly can not stop this.
+JavaScript projects have deep dependency trees.
+You install one package and get fifty more as transitive dependencies.
+Maybe you read the source of the top-level package.
+But did you read everything which it depends on?

 # Count your actual dependency tree

-Lock dependencies and commit the lockfile. package-lock.json or yarn.lock ensures everyone on the team and CI install the exact same versions.
+First, lock dependencies and commit the lockfile. package-lock.json or yarn.lock makes sure everyone on the team, and CI, installs the same versions.

 # Use ci instead of install in CI/CD pipelines

-npm cinpm ci installs exactly what is in the lockfile.
-If the lockfile is out of sync with package.json, it fails instead of silently resolving.
+npm ci installs exactly what is in the lockfile.
+So if the lockfile no longer matches package.json, it fails with an error instead of quietly resolving something new.

 {